WICG/bundle-preloading/faq.md

 There are a number of different possible valid designs for how a browser behaves when a response contains additional resources that were not requested:
 - The browser could discard all additional resources
 - The browser could cache everything and make it available to the application

+#### Q: Why are the requested ETags/chunks listed as a header parameter, rather than in the URL as a query parameter?

+**A**: Both alternatives would be possible.
+In a way, this is a sort of bikeshed, which would be fine to iterate on.
+Layering-wise, it's a bit unusual for network protocols to add query parameters this way, but it may be helpful to deal with length limitations in headers (which may be higher for URLs) and intermediaries which don't handle `Vary:` properly (whereas everyone keys off of the full URL).

 #### Q: If resource bundle loading is restricted to being same-origin, does that mean they can't be loaded from a CDN?